electrovir/statement-parser/README.md

                 filePath: 'my/chase-prime-visa-credit/file.pdf',
                 parserOptions: {
                     /**
-                     * Example of extra, ParserType dependent, parser option that will change the
+                     * Example of an extra ParserType specific option that will change the parsing
-                     * parsing behavior.
+                     * behavior.
+This option is not valid for any of the other parser types except for
+                     * the ParserType.ChasePrimeVisaCredit parser.
                      */
                     includeMultiLineDescriptions: true,
                 },